• Home

 California‘s housing crisis is in affordability, accountability, and governance.

-State laws and policies focus on accelerating housing production by removing local decision-making; Better Way CA believes lasting solutions require affordable homes, local stewardship, and public accountability.
+State laws and policies focus on accelerating housing production by removing local decision-making; we believe lasting solutions require affordable homes, local stewardship, and public accountability.

 We’re all feeling the loss of stewardship